 This standard was first published in 1976.
 This standard is being revised again to keep pace with the latest technological developments and international practices.
 Also in this revision, the standard has been brought into latest style and format of Indian Standards, amendement issued from time to time has been incorporated and references to Indian Standards, wherever applicable have been updated.
 BIS certification marking clause has been modified to align with the revised Bureau of Indian Standards Act, 2016.

-The composition of the committee responsible for the formulation of this standard is given in Annex C.
+The composition of the Committee responsible for the formulation of this standard is given in Annex C.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a. test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded-off value should be the same as that of the specified value in this standard.